heuer/segno/docs/comparison-qrcode-libs.rst

 Micro QR Codes version M1 - M4                  No                    No                     No                    Yes Output acc. to ISO/IEC 18004:2015(E) Fig. 1     No                    No                     No                    Yes Output acc. to ISO/IEC 18004:2015(E) I.3.
-No (not available)    No (not available)     No (not available)    Yes `PNG`_ output                                   Yes                   Yes                    No                    Yes `SVG`_ output                                   Yes                   Yes                    Yes                   Yes `EPS`_ output                                   Yes                   Yes                    No                    Yes
+No (not available)    No (not available)     No (not available)    Yes Find best error correction level                No                    No                     Yes                   Yes `PNG`_ output                                   Yes                   Yes                    No                    Yes `SVG`_ output                                   Yes                   Yes                    Yes                   Yes `EPS`_ output                                   Yes                   Yes                    No                    Yes